-Revenue results have been achieved whilst maintaining Value at Risk ('VaR') metrics within internal limits set by the Board of Directors ('the Board').
-These metrics reflect management's focus on client-led revenues and targeted risk taking, with capital deployment and associated risk management applied where appropriate (refer to page 34).

 The Company manages and monitors its capital base to ensure that sufficient capital is available to support future business plans, its risk appetite, and to meet regulatory requirements.
+Revenue results have been achieved whilst maintaining internal Value at Risk ('VaR') metrics within a similar range to the previous year and within limits set by the Board of Directors ('the Board').
+These metrics reflect management's focus on client-led revenues and targeted risk taking, with capital deployment and associated risk management applied where appropriate (refer to page 30).

 The regulatory agenda continues to evolve and the Company remains well positioned to respond to change whilst maintaining a strong culture of client service.
-In this regard, the Company continues to track relevant regulatory announcements such as a recent statement on the implementation of prudential reforms contained in the Financial Services Bill.
-Included within this statement, the authorities announced a delay of the timelines for introducing the Investment Firms Prudential Regime ('IFPR') and Basel III reforms.
-The implementation date has now been set for 1 January 2022.
-In line with key regulations, specifically Basel III Leverage Ratio requirements, management has adopted a framework of leverage-based constraints reflective of both industry norms and the Company's high quality, and liquid, balance sheet.
-Interim internal constraints and planning for a glide path to the effective date for binding requirements are in place and considered adequate.
-The related profitability impact is mitigated through a selective approach to deployment of available capacity as well as ensuring efficiency through initiatives such as derivative compression.
-The 2020 closing Leverage Ratio was 2.8% (2019: 2.8%).
+In this regard, the Company continues to track relevant regulatory announcements.
+Management are confident the Company will remain compliant with all legally binding regulatory requirements.

+In line with key regulations, specifically Basel III Leverage Ratio requirements, management has adopted a framework of leveragebased constraints reflective of both industry norms and the Company's high quality, and liquid, balance sheet.
+Robust glide path planning during 2021 ahead of new regulatory expectations effective in January 2022 as well as the effective date for binding requirements in January 2023 has adequately positioned the Company to ensure compliance on this key metric.
+The related profitability impact is mitigated through a selective approach to deployment of available capacity.
+The December 2021 closing Leverage Ratio is 3.1% (December 2020: 2.8%).

 Management retains a positive outlook, as the Company continues to make progress against its strategic objectives, as outlined in internal medium-term business plans.
-Management continue to identify opportunities to leverage MUFG's global franchise strength whilst efficiently utilising the Company's capital, infrastructure and staff resources within defined risk appetite parameters.
+Management continue to identify opportunities to leverage MUFG's global franchise strength whilst efficiently utilising the Company's capital, infrastructure and staff resources within defined parameters.
 Deepening relationships with our core clients and a focus on expanding the client coverage across the MUFG network sets firm foundations for the ongoing growth of the business.

-The year ahead will also likely see the continued evolution of our business to continue servicing clients across the European Union through our subsidiary, MUS(EU), including the continued novation of certain client portfolios.
-Additionally, MUFG has established an Environmental and Social Policy Framework with continued commitment and further definition of this policy likely to influence our business in the future (refer to the Stakeholder Engagement Report on pages 20 to 24).
+The year ahead will likely see the continued focus on servicing of client requirements within well-defined and controlled limit frameworks, ongoing investment in system infrastructure as well as continued focus on our people agenda (refer to page 10).
+Additionally, the Company remains committed to the MUFG-wide Environmental and Social Policy Framework with ongoing integration and definition of this policy likely to influence our business in the future (refer to Stakeholder Engagement on pages 4 to 7).